iroochi/detection-temporomandibular-disorder/README.md

 # Project Advantages
 - The project is useful to the Neurologists in getting an understanding about the factors leading to Temporomandibular Disorders
-- The project is useful to the data analysts to get an idea about multi-layer perceptron classification.
+- It is also useful to the data analysts to get an idea about multi-layer perceptron classification.
 - This project finally leads to the improvement of quality of life of patients suffering from Temporomandibular Disorders.

 # Technologies Used